Men’s Mental Health Month: Breaking the Stigma & Finding Strength

 2. Move Your Body

-Exercise reduces stress hormones and boosts mood.
+Exercise helps reduce stress hormones and boost mood.
 Even a 20-minute walk helps.

 The Reality of Men’s Mental Health Month: Key Statistics

-While mental health conditions are often reported as more common in women, this may reflect men’s reluctance to seek help rather than actual prevalence.
+Mental health conditions are often seen as more common in women.
+However, this may be due to men not wanting to seek help.
 According to the National Institute of Mental Health (NIMH):

-• Men account for nearly 80% of suicides (CDC), with a suicide rate four times higher than women in 2021.
+- Men account for nearly 80% of suicides (CDC), with a suicide rate four times higher than that of women in 2021.

 Even when men do reach out, systemic challenges exist:

-These statistics highlight an urgent need for better support, awareness, and accessible resources tailored to men.
+These statistics underscore an urgent need for improved support, increased awareness, and more accessible resources specifically tailored to men.

 3. Limit Social Media